benjystanton/benjystanton.github.io/_posts/2019-02-23-how-to-be-a-more-resilient-service-designer.md

 - Find a balance between organisational goals and user needs
 - Learn about the personalities and values of the other stakeholders

-<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">I’m also big into not thinking about breaking down silos but focusing on building networks of interest.
+<blockquote><p>I’m also big into not thinking about breaking down silos but focusing on building networks of interest.
 It’s more of a strength based perspective.<br><br>Also remember that change needs time.
-I’ve learned patience over the last ten years of working in and around gov.</p>&mdash; rufflemuffin (@rufflemuffin) <a href="https://twitter.com/rufflemuffin/status/1096321215814402048?ref_src=twsrc%5Etfw">February 15, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+I’ve learned patience over the last ten years of working in and around gov.</p>&mdash; rufflemuffin (@rufflemuffin) <a href="https://twitter.com/rufflemuffin/status/1096321215814402048?ref_src=twsrc%5Etfw">February 15, 2019</a></blockquote>

 ## Remember it's a long game
 - Change needs time